-The Toyota Celsior is the full-size luxury sedan manufactured by the Lexus division of the Toyota.
+The Toyota Celsior is the full-size luxury sedan manufactured by the Lexus division of Toyota.
 Outside of Japan, the Toyota Celsior is known as Lexus LS.
 The Celsior stayed in production from 1989 until 2006 before it was discontinued.
-The project started in 1983 and its costs were close to a 1 Billion US dollars before the production began in 1989.
+The project started in 1983 and its costs were close to 1 Billion US dollars before the production began in 1989.

 This guide contains information about all the things to look out for when buying a Toyota Celsior.